Increasing Cold Calling Success Rate: Insurtech Case Study

 Since our collaboration with this insurance company continues, we keep the option open that we’d return to these recommendations later and could improve the cold calling effectiveness of the company even further.

 As said, data science and machine learning could help insurers understand specifically what causes the low success rate of cold calls.
-Our team can build the model with recommendations on how to improve performance.
+Our team can build a machine learning model for increasing cold calls effectiveness.
 Some examples of data-driven recommendations could include the prompts on when it’s the best time to call leads, how to better craft the conversation, and leave the most effective voicemails.
 Eventually, insurers can also use these insights in employee training as important fresh cold calling tips.

 Cold calling has been around for a long time as a powerful sales technique that allows insurers to reach wide audiences while also making personal connections with potential customers.
-Today, research proves the declining success rates of cold calls, which is probably connected with the growth of robocalls as well as with more numbers being marked as spam.
+Today, cold calling effectiveness research is proving a decrease in their success rate, which is probably connected with the growth of robocalls as well as with more numbers being marked as spam.

 Machine learning can help you define whether spam detection truly causes the low performance of your cold calls or maybe there is an alternative reason.
-Anyway, it would help your insurance company improve the cold calling success rates by providing you with interesting insights about your cold call strategy.
-If you’re ready to take a data-driven approach to cold calling, don’t hesitate to contact our talented data science team right now.
+Either way, it will improve your insurance company's cold calling success rates by providing you with interesting insights into your cold calling strategy.
+If you’re ready to take a data-driven approach to cold calling, don’t hesitate to contact our talented data science team and increase your cold calling success rate right now.